re-innovation/TTGO_EPaper/README.md

 * Connect to an Adafruit IO feed and display the data
 * Display a random quotation

+### Sort out Arduino IDE to upload data to the ESP32:

 You will need to include the ESP32 into your board manager on the Arduino IDE.
 Ensure ESP32 is installed: